raihandotmd/n8n-selfhost/README.md

 ### 3. Verify the Deployment

-Check if the container is running:
+Check if containers are running:

 ```bash
 docker compose ps